Skip to content

 Can I bring my dog up Beinn Bhuidhe?

-Is there mobile signal on Beinn Bhuidhe?
+What's mobile reception like on Beinn Bhuidhe?

 No usable signal at Kinloch Hourn or on the route — Knoydart edge is a recognised blackspot.
 PLB or satellite messenger recommended